Company registration in Estonia

 - Branch “esindaja”—large company branch

-- Representative Office “filiaal”—office of representation
+- Representative Office “filiaal”—office of representation in Estonia

 - Free Zone LLC “vabatsooni firma” —Free Zone limited liability company